-Tony Zawinul is the eldest son of the late, legendary jazz pianist and composer, Joe Zawinul, and the late, barrier-breaking Maxine Zawinul, first ever African-American Playboy model.
+Tony Zawinul is the eldest son of legendary jazz pianist and composer Joe Zawinul and barrier-breaking Maxine Zawinul, first ever African-American Playboy model.

-He grew up in both Los Angeles and in New York, surrounded by his parents’ musical and artistic peers; this inspired in Zawinul a deep passion for music and storytelling which connects all of his projects together.
+Tony grew up in both Los Angeles and New York, surrounded by his parents’ musical peers and artistic friends.
+Their love for the arts inspired within him a deep passion for music and storytelling that, to this day, connects all of his projects together.

-In 2016, Zawinul continues to expand his horizons as a filmmaker and is presently in production for the upcoming documentaries, Joe Zawinul: An American Dream, which seeks to honor his father’s talent, passionate personality and amazing career and crowd-funded This is This, about his father’s internationally famous experimental jazz group, Weather Report.
+Tony continues to expand his horizons as a filmmaker and is presently in production for the upcoming documentary Joe Zawinul: An American Dream, which seeks to honor his father’s talent, passionate personality, and awe-inspiring career.
+Another filming venture is This is This: The Incredible Journey of Weather Report about his father’s internationally famous experimental jazz group.